Hasnat005/NumTalk/README.md

 npm run dev
 ```

+Set `ALLOWED_ORIGINS` in `server/.env` to a comma-separated list of front-end URLs (e.g., `http://localhost:5173,https://your-app.vercel.app`) so the API emits the proper CORS headers for both local dev and hosted builds.

 If you do not have Postgres locally, run the provided Docker Compose stack (below) and reuse the connection string from `docker-compose.yml`.

 Run tests and build checks: